Kalpna-Gahalaut/RTSeismo/README.md

 **Title: RTSeismo: A new Matlab-based Graphical User Interface tool for analyzing triggered seismicity due to surface reservoir 			   impoundment**

 **1. Details of all data files to be used by the software:**
+                Coordinate system:  x axis points north, y axis points east and z axis vertically downward.
+	        Origin of the system: origin of cuboid at dam site.
   1.1 The parameters and the format of the input data file are as follows and the file name should be saved as “Inp-Res-WL.dat”.
     The first row of the data file should contain the value of: